 My goodness, you did it!
 You took down an elk.
 Once you quarter that bad boy and haul it back to camp, what’s your plan to keep the meat fresh?
 You need to have a high-capacity cooler at the ready, like the YETI Tundra 250 or 350.
-Either of these should give you the room you need to store a properly butchered kill.
+Both should give you the room you need to store a properly butchered kill.

 Dehydrated Meals: REI